everx-labs/DeBot-IS-consortium/Terminal/README.md

 	value: uint256 - integer entered by user

-`inputAddr` - prints prompt message to the user and returns address entered by user

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: uint256 - signed integer entered by user

-`inputCell` - prints prompt message to the user and returns root cell of tree of cells.
-Remark: user can type cell data in serialized form encoded in base64 format.

-arguments:

-	answerId: uint32 - function id of result callback

-	prompt: bytes - string printed to the user and describing what to enter

-returns:

-	value: cell - root cell of tree of cells

 `inputBoolean` - prints prompt message to the user and returns true or false choise (yes or no)

 arguments: